GREEN ISLE DAY — History

 GREEN ISLE DAY–PEOPLE

 –The Mayor of Green Isle is Joe Kreger.
-The City Council is made up by Diane Brown, Shawn Harms, John Schauerer, and Mark Wentzlaff.
+The City Council is made up by Diane Brown, Shawn Harms, Shane Sheets, and Mark Wentzlaff.

 –Green Isle Coomunity School opened in 2005.
 Green Isle Community School fosters a positive and respectful multiage environment that promotes educational excellence, service learning, community connections, and responsible citizenship.